alexmanrique/blog/_posts/2020-10-31-creating-a-jackson-serializer-in-java.md

 {: refdef}

-In this post we are going to see how we can use serialization using a Java library called Jackson to be able to send Java objects using JSON in the context of a Java REST API.
+In this post, we are going to see how we can use serialization using a Java library called Jackson to be able to send Java objects using JSON in the context of a Java REST API.

-Why do we need serialization
+Why do we need serialization?
 ---------------------------------------------
 Serializers convert a Java object into a stream of bytes which can be persisted into a filesystem or shared between two different servers through a network connection.

 Deserializers allow us to do the opposite process, translating from a stream of bytes that has been easy to transfer into the original Java Object.

-With this process we can transfer data in a more efficient way rather that transfering the original structure of the data object.
+With this process, we can transfer data more efficiently rather than transferring the original structure of the data object.

 Serialization example
 -----------------------------------------------
-In the following example we can see how serialization works.
+In the following example, we can see how serialization works.
 Given a class `Employee`

 ```java
 @JsonPropertyOrder({ "email", "name", "id", "yearsOfExperience" })